 I am well aware that what I am proposing is difficult work.
 It is also mentally unsettling and disorienting work; an interpreter will be giving up many of the former mental moorings and bearings upon which he or she has been in the habit of relying.
 And I believe many people, at some level, realize this—which is probably one reason why there is as much resistance to the mythicist position as there is, among both academic scholars and “laymen.”
 Mythicists have opened the door to possibilities that some people find quite disturbing; and understandably so.

 But no matter how difficult or disturbing it may be, I believe it is the kind of work that must be engaged in if we are to have a realistic chance of finally bringing an end to the pervasive and systemic lying and self-deception to which Christianity and other esoteric religions necessarily and inevitably force people to become accustomed.
 And even as some of our other mental moorings and bearings are surrendered, we would be able to find a new and better kind of mental stability in a shared anti-esotericist conviction.
-The anti-esotericist conviction is the one overriding mental conviction that would serve as the metaphorical “axis” around which all of our interpretive decisions would ultimately be made; and it would provide the metaphorical “sword” enabling us to cut through our immediate mental confusion—after we had first allowed ourselves to be placed squarely in the midst of that mental confusion and immersed in it.
-In other words, we would temporarily accept some of the esotericist’s mental confusion on the basis of a kind of faith that by doing so we might ultimately transcend and overcome that confusion in its entirety—once and for all.
+The anti-esotericist conviction is the one overriding mental conviction that would serve as the metaphorical “axis” around which all of our interpretive decisions would ultimately be made; and it would provide the metaphorical “sword” enabling us to “cut our way out” of our immediate mental confusion—after we had first allowed ourselves to be placed squarely in the midst of that mental confusion and immersed in it.
+In other words, we would temporarily accept some of the esotericist’s mental confusion on the basis of confidence that by doing so we might ultimately transcend and overcome that confusion in its entirety—once and for all.